Staff of Extension Services USP Suva 1985

-I had the privilege of serving as Coordinator of Course Development in what was then Extension Services (it has now become the Centre for Flexible Education) of the University of the South Pacific in Suva, Fiji, 1983-1985.
-Only days before I left to return to Western Australia (and Murdoch University) I bought a (Nikon FM) camera and raced around the offices and took photos of everyone I could find, because I realised that I really cared about all these wonderful people, and that I would probably never see them again.
+I had the privilege of serving as Coordinator of Course Development in what was then Extension Services (now the Centre for Flexible Education) of the University of the South Pacific in Suva, Fiji, 1983-1985.
+Only days before I left to return to Western Australia (and Murdoch University) I bought a camera and raced around the offices and took photos of everyone I could find, because I realised that I really cared about all these wonderful people, and that I would probably never see them again.

 In fact, I did get back to USP for a conference in 1999, and met a few of them again briefly.
-I believe at least four are still with the CFL nearly twenty-five years later.
+I believe at least four were still with the CFL then.
+Revising this page in 2017, I find that the only person from 1985 who is there now is the man in the top job, Professor Som Naidu.
+In 1985 he was then a 'course developer' (instructional designer), now he's the Director.

 There are a few people whose photos are not here, simply because they weren't there during the two days I was snapping away: John Sommerhauser had left USP, to return to California.
 I missed the lovely lady in the audio studio, Naomi Rakuita, and I did not photograph course developers Joan Teaiwa and Ruby Va'a, nor senior administrator Filimone Fifita.
 I did not have the courage to ask the Director, Marjorie Crocombe OBE, if I could take her photo.

 I should also confess that I have forgotten a few names, and cannot find them in the souvenirs I've kept.
 So I apologise for that, and also for any mistakes I've made below.
-I hope people will correct them, and also ask me to take photos down if they feel that it's inappropriate for me to have put them up.
-I know that at least one person pictured is no longer with us, as I was told in 1999 that Jo Daniva, great guy, is deceased.
+I hope people will correct them, and also ask me to take photos down if they feel that it's inappropriate for me to have them here.
+I know that at least two people below are no longer with us, as I was told in 1999 that Jo Daniva has gone, and then later Penerope Faktaurere.

 My two years in Fiji were definitely the two best of my life: no contest.
 And that is partly down to the fine people I had the pleasure of working with.